 Aphrodisiac Trifecta: Honey Chocolate Figs

 Do you need a sexy treat for a special someone in your life?
 With dark chocolate, honey, and figs, these truffles are an aphrodisiac trifecta.
 Ha!
-Honestly, I’m pretty sure aphrodisiacs are mostly myth, but it’s fun to think about for a holiday like Valentine’s Day!
-If ever there’s a time to make a super sexy dessert, now’s the time.
+Honestly, I'm pretty sure aphrodisiacs are mostly myth, but it's fun to think about for Valentine's Day or for someone special's Christmas gift!
+If ever there's a moment to make a super sexy dessert, it's now.
 Why not just GO for it?

 (And now, in retrospect, I realize my mom took a bunch home to my dad...I don't want to know what happened.)

-- 140g dried mission figs (I use California Figs, which are soft and plump)
+- 140g dried mission figs (I use Orchard Choice or Sun-Maid California Dried Figs, which are soft and plump)

 - ¼ cup honey